joshrands/joshrands.github.io/_projects/1-cleanup-app.md

 {% include elements/button.html link="https://www.cleanplanetproject.org" text="Website" %}
 </center>
 <br>
 I like to split the development into 3 components: the mobile app, backend, and machine learning/litter verification.
-The next sections describe each component in a little more details, without getting too dry:zzz:
+The next sections describe each component in a little more detail, without getting too dry:zzz:

 ## Mobile Development